Percy Jackson & the Olympians: The Battle of the Labyrinth

 The Battle of the Labyrinth, the fourth installment in the series, was released on May 6, 2008.

-Percy, Annabeth, Grover, and Tyson go on a quest to find Ariadne's string in order to locate Daedalus's workshop within the labyrinth, which Luke Castellan and his army are looking for too.
+Percy, Annabeth, Grover, and Tyson venture on a quest to find Daedalus's workshop within the labyrinth, which Luke Castellan and his army are looking for too, with the help of Ariadne's string.
 A swordsman named Quintus is subbing for Mr. D as Camp Half-Blood's director, since Mr. D is on a mission to get the minor gods to be on the gods' side of the war.
 The questers go on a journey inside the labyrinth, facing many monsters.
 They eventually discover a forge belonging to the god Hephaestus being used by Kronos's smiths.
-To escape, Percy triggered a volcanic eruption that puts him in a coma.
+To escape, Percy triggers a volcanic eruption that puts him in a coma.

 Percy awakes on the island Ogygia, being tended by the immortal Calypso.
 He eventually returns to his friends and recruits Rachel Elizabeth Dare, a mortal he encountered in the previous book, to navigate the labyrinth.
-With Rachel's help, the group find Daedalus's workshop, where they find out that Quintus is actually Daedalus.
+With Rachel's help, the group finds Daedalus's workshop, where they find out that Quintus is Daedalus.
 Daedalus betrays them and sells them out to Luke, and the questers flee back to camp.
 Luke's army follows them and a battle ensues.
 The demigods win but suffer many casualties including Daedalus, Castor, and Lee Fletcher.
-After the battle, they prepare for the oncoming war against Lord Kronos, who has possessed the body of Luke Castellan and who has risen to obliterate Olympus.
+After the battle, they prepare for the oncoming war against Lord Kronos, who has possessed the body of Luke Castellan and has risen to obliterate Olympus.